-Like it or not hospitality is a form of evangelism.
+Hospitality is intrinsically connected to evangelism.
 Caring for the physical, spiritual and emotional needs of others is the fertile ground where the seeds of faith take root and grow (Colossians 4:4-5, Galatians 5:14).

 I don’t have time for hospitality-

 This is by far the most common reason given for not practicing hospitality and on the surface, it looks and feels legitimate in our culture.
-People are busy, in most households both the husband and wife work.
-Kids are frequently involved in extracurricular activities and sports teams.
-These undertakings can easily eat up much (if not all) of our spare time.
-Many feel overwhelmed at the prospect of managing and maintaining close family relationships.
-Adding more relationships to the mix simply feels like an unreasonable burden.
+People are busy, in most households the husband and the wife both work outside the home.
+Kids are frequently involved in extracurricular activities and sports.
+These activities eat up much if not all of our spare time.
+Most are overwhelmed at the prospect of managing and maintaining close family relationships.
+Adding yet another relationship to the mix feels like an unreasonable burden.
 All of these objections are perfectly defensible if the definition of hospitality is entertaining.
 However, if the definition of hospitality is caring for the needs of others in an intimate setting (and it is).
 Then all of a sudden, the reasons we give for not being hospitable sound more like poorly constructed excuses than rock-solid reasons.
 We are commanded in Scripture to make time to care about people, to listen to their problems and find out what’s going on in their lives.
 Saying we do not have time to be hospitable we are essentially saying we don’t have time to care.
 I openly question the salvation experience of a “Christian” who says that they do not have time to care about the spiritual, emotional and physical needs of others (Matthew 22:39, John 13:34, 1st Thessalonians 2:8, Matthew 25:31-37).
-If we do not have time to care, it’s time to cut something so we do have time to care.
+If we don’t have time to care, we need to cut something else out so we do have time to care.